kwaldenphd/python-structured-data/README.md

 Q12: Decipher what we're seeing in the JSON here.
 What are some of the name/value pairs, and how are they organized in this data object?

-Q13: Create a string of JSON data and write it to a CSV file.
+Q13: Create a string of JSON data and write it to a JSON file.
 Include code + comments.

 Q14: Navigate to an open data portal and download a JSON file.